binaricorn/agent/README.md

-# First time Machine Learner?
+# Getting started with ML101

 Francis Tseng's amazing [ML101 tutorial](https://github.com/frnsys/ml101/tree/master/altai) can help you get started.
 He goes through many topics and have made many insightful notes.
 This file is for people who don't fulfill the first prerequisite of having familiarity with Python (of which there are many steps to - first we've got to set up an optimum working environment.)
 This is my first time writing a setup tutorial so let me know if you have any comments/feedback.

-## DIRECTIONS FOR NEWCOMERS TO PYTHON:
+## Never ran a line of Python before?
+No problem.

 1. Launch Terminal and install Python3 with [Homebrew](http://brew.sh/) in your home directory.
 Homebrew is a package manager for OS X.
 ``brew install python3``